 There are more foreign exchange services than ever before and they can help you send money overseas in minutes.
 Whether you need to send money back home or pay an employee based in another country, specialist international money transfer companies can often give you a better deal than your bank.

 - Fix your exchange rate for up to 2 years

 - Personal account manager

 TorFX has no charges and 0% commission that lets you save on fees with a competitive exchange rate.

 Compare some of the best money transfer services

 Use the currency transfer calculator tool below by entering the amount you want to send and choosing the currency you are sending to.
-If you're looking to send physical cash internationally for your recipient to pick up, take a look at our international cash transfer page instead.

 The "Rate" and "Amount Received" displayed are indicative rates that have been supplied by each brand or gathered by Finder.